saymonakash/eventsinminutes-blog/README.md

    yarn dev
    ```

 2. Open your browser and navigate to `http://localhost:3000` to see the application running.
-I set redirect to /post because we don't have any contents on home/index page for now.
+The application redirects to `/post` because there is no content on the home/index page for now.

 ## Building for Production